davidtag/llm/README.md

 ## Repo Structure

 - `llm`: Contains a library implementation of a Transformer model architecture and BPE tokenizer
-- `scripts`: Implements various functionalities on top of the core libraries
+- `scripts`: Implements various functionalities on top of the core libraries for training and generation
 - `serving`: Sample server/client implementation for tokenization and text-completion as a service

 ## Future Work

 - Add support for special tokens in `RegexTokenizer`
-- Convert the plain Python dictionary to an LRU cache in `RegexTokenizer` so it could be used in a serving system.
+- Convert the plain Python dictionary to an LRU cache in `RegexTokenizer` so it can be used in a serving system.
-- Implement a lightweight REST API server implementing tokenization and completions.
 - Speed up text generation in `Transformer` using a KV-cache